-Intensive study of some specific area or problem of archaeology.
+Intensive study of a specific area or problem of archaeology.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
 Repeatable for credit - maximum 12 between ARC 498/598 and ANT 499.
 Departmental option for pass/fail grading.
-Prerequisite: ARC 200 or ARC 490 or ARC 493; junior standing.
+Prerequisite: junior standing.
 Maximum 12 credits may be earned between ARC 498 and ANT 499.
 Offered Occasionally.

 ARC 499 Cr.3